 PAD also introduces a requirement to standardise terms and definitions to describe the key services that are linked to payment accounts and subject to a fee.
-This process has a number of stages, some of which are performed at national level, others at EU level.

-As part of this process, we are required to develop a list of the key services linked to payment accounts in the UK.
+As part of this process, we were required to develop a list of the key services linked to payment accounts in the UK.
 We published a Call for Input in June 2015 asking for views on the services we propose to include on the list, and terms and definitions to describe them.

 We published a Feedback Statement in September 2015 in which we summarise the feedback we received to our Call for Input and explain how we have used it to finalise the provisional UK list of services, terms and definitions.

 As required by PAD, we submitted the provisional UK list to the European Commission and the European Banking Authority (EBA) in September 2015.